michaelmorar/diagrams/oop.md

 # What is object-oriented programming?

+## In short
+Consider building a house.
+You could gather bricks, glass, and timber and beging building every wall, window, and door from scratch.
+This would work eventually, but would be wasteful and labour-intensive.
+A better approach would be to use blueprints, divide the work into rooms, and maybe even pre-build some components like windows and doors.
+That is how object-oriented programming (OOP) works.

+Instead of writing code as a single, long set of instructions, you break it down into smaller, self-contained units called "objects."
+These objects can represent things like a "car" with properties like "color" and "speed," and actions like "drive" and "brake."

+Languages like Java, Python, and C++ use OOP.
+The big advantages are that you can reuse code, make changes more easily (since you're only modifying specific parts), and build complex systems more organized and efficiently.
+It's like having a set of pre-built LEGO bricks – you can combine them in different ways to create all sorts of things.

+## Object oriented programming

 In the simplest mode, when we program something, we provide a set of instructions for it to follow – advance ten paces, turn right, and finally pick up the key.
-Setting up this simple set of commands is called ‘imperative’ programming.
+Setting up this simple set of commands is called 'imperative' programming.
 An imperative program may have thousands of steps.
 In a program these steps invariably work with data – creating, reading, changing, and deleting pieces of information as they execute each step in sequence.

 ## The problem with imperative programming
 ### It's difficult to change